 The biggest difference between a $500 road bike and a $1,000 road bike is seen in the components.
 With the Specialized Allez Sport, you get a nice improvement.

-While most best entry-level road bikes have Shimano Claris components, this model comes with Shimano Sora, which is a higher-quality groupset.
+While most best entry-level road bikes have Shimano Tourney components, this model comes with Shimano Claris, which is a higher-quality groupset.